sup4mile/clusters/README.md

 Other countries only have HS6 inteade of HS10 codes.
 Therfore, we need to weight these HS6 to US HS10 codes.
 And we then apply the weighted HS10 into HS10-NAICS6 crosswalk and finally get NIAIC4 code

 1. old_data/imports data/6hs-6naics.do:
    This do-files takes im_from_China.dta and collapses HS10 to HS6 (generate "weight" for each HS10 within HS6) and it also collaps imports from other countires (other_naics4_agg.dta) from HS10 to HS6.
 Finally it generate NAICS4 and save as other_naics4_agg.dta

 2. old_data/imports data/hs_sic_naics_imports_89_117_20180927.dta:

    HS10 to NAICS crosswalk

 3. old_data/imports data/cw_hs6_naics6_yby.dta final China data:

    China imports data after weighting from HS6 - HS10

-4. old_data/imports data/other_naics4_agg.dta is the final data with imports from other countries. level of imports (NAICS4) and difference at 1, 3, 5 and 10 years
+4. old_data/imports data/other_naics4_agg.dta is the final data with imports from other countries:

+    level of imports (NAICS4) and difference at 1, 3, 5 and 10 years